 - Use your food processor or grater to grate the apple and carrot on the smallest setting.

 - In a medium sized mixing bowl, add the banana and mash with the back of a fork until a paste is formed.
-Add the peanut butter and vanilla and mix to combine well.
+Add the peanut butter, maple syrup, and vanilla and mix to combine well.

-- Add the remaining ingredients and mix with a fork until well combined.
+- Add apples, carrots, oats, flax, cinnamon, salt, baking powder, raisins and chocolate chips right to the bowl and mix with a fork until well combined.
 If batter seems too wet, add more oats or flax 1 Tbsp at a time.
 If ingredients aren’t sticking together, don’t be afraid to get in there with your hands!

 - Bake for 15-18 minutes, depending on if you like them more soft or crispy.
 Remove from the oven and let them sit for 10 minutes before packing them up (no one said you have to wait to test one!)